jcefmaven/jcefmaven/.github/ISSUE_TEMPLATE/report_artifact_working.md

 ---
 name: Report an artifact as tested
 about: This helps to mark certain versions as tested and helps other users in their version decision.
-title: '[TR] Artifact <TAG> on <OS>/<ARCH> is <working/not working>'
+title: '[TR] Test report'
 labels: test report
 assignees: ''

 ---

 Please follow the format strictly and do not modify the template.
-Please *always* test with the official sample app [here](https://github.com/jcefmaven/jcefsampleapp) (you will need to clone it and modify the version of JCef that is being used).
+Please *always* test with the official sample app [here](https://github.com/jcefmaven/jcefsampleapp) (you will need to download the version using the maven artifact you want to test).
 You can add your own text under `Additional information`.
+In case the build was not working, please consider adding the console output, screenshots and steps to reproduce.

 **Tag**
 v1.0.0+jcef-XXXXXXX+cef-...